Benefit from creative programs that incorporate physical activity into the classroom and community.

 The PARE medical form MUST be signed because it describes the test and informs the doctor of the kind of physical activity you will be subjected to.
 Medical forms must be dated, signed by the physician and have the clinic stamp (as they are only valid for six months).

 School & Community Programs

-RDC’s Be Fit For Life Centre offers creative programs that incorporate physical activity into the classroom and community.
+We offer creative programs that incorporate physical activity into the classroom and community.
 We specialize in Physical Literacy programs for all ages and abilities, which allows us to provide a unique and exciting experience for schools and community programs.
 Students will have the opportunity to get active through movement and skill-related cooperative games and fun fitness sessions using a variety of equipment.